thepowersgang/mrustc/Notes/VariadicGenerics.md

 - When being monomorphised, subsequent repeitions get allocated new locals.
 - Temporaries and non-variadic scoped locals use the same value (is this valid?)

-A variadic-typed local is valid anywhere within an expansion context (see below), but outside of that it is only valid
+Within an expansion grouping (see "Blocks" below) a variadic-typed local is valid anywhere (and will expand to the single value for that iteration).

-in: call argument lists (anywhere?), array constructors (TODO: requires integer generics?), tuple constructors, and struct constructors.
+Outside of a grouping, a variadic-typed local is ONLY valid somewhere it can expand to multiple values: I.e. call argument lists, tuple constructors, struct constructors, and (_TODO: if possible with integer generics_) array constructors.

 Blocks
 ------